-Taking a vacation without increasing your credit card balances has always been a challenge, but it’s even harder this year.
-As vaccines roll out and travel opens up, the opportunity to get away can certainly be tempting.
-But with ongoing economic uncertainty and the potential for a fresh round of shutdowns thanks to the Delta variant, it’s crucial to take the right steps to protect your finances as you plan a trip.
+Taking a vacation without going into debt has always been a challenge, but it’s even harder this year.
+Travel is thankfully nearly fully open worldwide in the wake of the pandemic.
+But inflation is still driving up vacation costs significantly and flights are at an all-time high.
+All of that means it’s crucial to take the right steps to protect your finances as you plan a trip.
 It starts with being smart about your budget.

 A recent study by ValuePenguin shows that 53 percent of Americans have summer travel plans that they plan to spend over two thousand dollars on…